oblivcheck/sourcepawn-freebsd/README.md

 # SourcePawn On FreeBSD

-Completed build on FreeBSD 13.2 Release
+Completed build on FreeBSD 13.2 Release.

 This repository contains only essential changes to enable building.

 ```